Srivatsanray/Pattern-Recognition-in-Microbiomes/README.md

 # Pattern-Recognition-in-Microbiomes

-This repo aims to build a web application for process and build a machine learning model for the purpose for geographical classification of organisms at a taxonomical level.
+This repository aims to develop a web application to process and build a machine-learning model to geographically classify organisms at a taxonomical level.